|

 not take into effect before ninety days.
 Between these period if the

 husband and wife mutual each other the divorce will not take into effect.
+In whatever form divorce

 is given, the divorce will not take into effect immediately.
 Don't believe

 in the so-called fatwa.
+The delegation of the

 power of divorce by wife is called talaq-e-tafbiz which is mentioned in